Return to Home Page

 like the Judeo-Christian God, too.
 If all there is is atoms and

 void, no value, no meaning, then what sense does it make to say that

 really shouldn't have happened?------

 Some terminology (might be defined differently in different classes): "Moral evil" -- wickedness, bad choices, and the pain and suffering that result from them.
 "Natural evil" the pain and suffering which is not a consequence of moral evil.

-I. Manicheanism: We believe in the Christian God, but....
+I. Manicheanism: (Note that they give same explanation for moral and natural evil.)
+We believe in the Christian God, but....